-Seattle University students, faculty, and staff who experience discrimination, harassment, sexual misconduct, or related retaliation, are encouraged to take care of their physical and emotional well-being - and to let others help.
+Seattle University students, faculty, and staff who experience protected class discrimination or harassment, sexual misconduct, or related retaliation, are encouraged to take care of their physical and emotional well-being - and to let others help.

 Those who wish to receive counseling, medical, or other support services, are encouraged to seek assistance from the on-campus and off-campus resources listed below, regardless of whether a formal complaint is pursued.

 The on-campus resources and services listed below are also available to witnesses persons providing support, those accused, and all individuals otherwise impacted.

 Counseling and Psychological Services (CAPS)

 Appointment Hours: M-F, 8am-12pm/1pm- 4:30pm; Urgent Hours: M-F, 10am/3pm

 CAPS counselors provide supportive counseling and consultation for students.
 Counseling sessions are safe, accepting, and confidential.
 Counselors can also assist students with identifying other on-campus and off-campus resources.
 Services are provided free of charge to students.

 M-F, 8am - 4:30pm

 Campus Ministry is a resource for people of all faith and non-faith identities.
 Campus ministers are available for one-on-one conversations about experiences of sexual misconduct.

 M-F, 7am - 5pm